1. What is the goal of the EPFL Blue Brain Project?

 The Blue Brain Project (BBP) is supported and funded by the Swiss Government and distributed by the governing board of the two Swiss Federal Institutes (ETHZ and EPFL), with around $22 million per year.

-Additional funding comes from scientific grants such as the European Commission’s Human Brain Project (HBP), to which the Blue Brain Project participates by making its informatics tools accessible for other modelling efforts.
+Additional funding comes from scientific grants such as the European Commission’s Human Brain Project (HBP), to which the Blue Brain Project participates by making its informatics tools accessible for other modeling efforts.
 This funding from the HBP grant accounts for about 5% of BBP’s budget.

 BBP’s current funding is for 10 years from 2013 to 2024 to reach the milestone of a first draft simulation of the mouse brain.